JanBenda123/Architektury-Softwareovych-Systemu/NSWI130_02_P_identification_of_responsibilities OUTPUT.md

 ## Core features and responsibilities

+* Based on this document we created the table of responsibilities from which a dependency graph was produced.
+* During the creation of the table, some additional responsibilities were added for the system to resemble a more cohesive conceptualization.
+Names of responsibilities were also slightly altered during the discussion in the group
+* Below is a mapping of the original responsibilities create during the first labs to the responsibilities listed in the table.
+Each mapped responsibility appears in the following format
+//
+//Example :
+//##### Responsibillity: {name of responsibility} [line number of the feature]
+//  * tabulka: '{name of the correlated responsibility in the table}'

+* here is a list of added responsibilities in the table that were not mapped to any responsibility listed in this file

+1. "Zobrazit upozornění na chybu při vypisování termínu"
+2. "Zobrazit potvrzení vypsaného termínu"
+3. "Editace detailu zkoušky"
+4. "Zobrazit rozhraní pro zápis na zkoušku"
+5. "Zobrazit potvrzení zápisu"
+6. "Rozhraní udělení zápočtu"
+7. "Rozhraní zapsání výsledků zkoušky"
+8. "Agregace výsledků"
+9. "Přiřazení studenta na termín v databázi"

 <!-- A ### section for each feature -->
 ### Feature: Vytvoření zkoušky, správa podmínek a rezervace místnosti